 The change in corridor transit ridership is a predictor of the success of BRT.
 This measure considers the existing ridership in the corridor and the predicted ridership that would result from the investment in BRT in order to indicate the return on investment of the capital infrastructure and branded service.
 Existing ridership in the corridor is defined as passenger boardings that occur on the same street as the proposed BRT infrastructure or on a nearby parallel street, and will be based on stop-level ridership data to capture full routes and route segments that serve the proposed BRT corridor.
 Instead of only measuring total predicted ridership, this provides insight into where already strong ridership corridors may be strengthened through BRT investment as well as where investment in BRT may tap into latent demand for higher quality transit service than exists today.
-Ridership will be estimated for a representative alignment for each corridor and will not reflect the individual options within each corridor.
-This metric will only be used in Tier 2 of the evaluation.
+This metric will only be used in Phase 2 of the evaluation.